New drama for BBC One starring Matthew Macfadyen, Jerome Flynn and Adam Rothenberg

 Adam Rothenberg plays Captain Homer Jackson

 Jackson is a kind of a jack-of-all-trades and on the darker side of the spectrum.

 He doesn’t quite fit into the world of Whitechapel.
 I feel like he has a very interesting outsider’s perspective on that world.
 And I think through his eyes you get to see how peculiar a world it is.
 It’s almost as if someone from today would be if transplanted in to Victorian London.
 I think he’s very much a surrogate for the audience in a lot of ways.
 He is different from anyone the other characters have ever met.

 How would you describe Ripper Street?

-What drew you to the character of Reid?
+What drew you to the character of Jackson?

 What is the dynamic like between the three main characters?

-What do you think is the fascination with Jack the Ripper and Victorian times?
+What do you think is the fascination with Jack The Ripper and the Victorian Time period?

 Search the site